 The Covid-19 outbreak isn’t just alarming for companies who had to pause their operations.
 Cybercrime is on the rise for online businesses, and the increased numbers of signups also mean a bigger challenge when it comes to battling more fraudsters than ever.

 While this is true of all verticals, including online stores and SaaS, in this post, we’ll look at why forex companies are particularly at risk, and which tools they have at their disposal to block bad users from entering their platforms during user authentication.

 Everyone is stuck at home, and many people are worried about their sources of income, which explains the rise in the number of amateur day traders.
 The problem?
 They’re more likely to regret their signups or early trades.

 This creates the perfect storm for record-high levels of friendly fraud, exemplified with the following scenarios:

 - Users abuse the chargeback process to avoid losing their successful trades.

 - They realize forex and cryptocurrency trading is harder than they thought and decide it isn’t for them.

 - A family member signs up and makes trades, unbeknownst to the card holder whose card was used.

 So one of the key challenges is clearly to prevent chargebacks: Meanwhile, career fraudsters are also making the most of the pandemic chaos and confusion to hide and attack exchanges, especially the newer ones.

 In fact, the key point to understand is that Forex companies are facing the same application fraud and fraud attacks as before the pandemic, only on a much bigger scale.
 These include:

-- Account takeover: where fraudsters log into other users’ accounts to drain them of funds, or to gather data about the person.
+- Account takeovers: where fraudsters log into other users’ accounts to drain them of funds, or to gather data about the person.